yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 =====================

 The MDB data types are associated to parameters and command arguments and provide several characteristics of these:
  - the value type (int64, int32, float,...) of the engineering value
  - the value type of the raw value
  - validity conditions
  - units
  - alarms (only for types corresponding to parameters)
-- engineering/raw transformation
+ - engineering/raw transformation using calibrators
-- raw/binary transformation
+ - raw/binary transformation using data encodings

+The distinction between a parameter and its type is not so evident and many control systems do not make this distinction (i.e. each parameter with its own type).

+In practice most use of shared types has been to define generic types such as "uint8", "uint16", etc and use those for parameters that do not require any calibration, units or other specific properties.
+Types can also be shared for parameters associated to the same type of sensors which do not need individual calibrators.

 Yamcs supports the following parameter and argument data types:
  - Integer data type
  - Float data type
  - Boolean data type
  - String data type
  - Binary data type
  - Absolute time data type
  - Enumerated data type - a (integer, string) pair.
  - Aggregate data type - complex data type similar to a C-struct.
 Each member of the aggregate has a name and a type.
  - Array data type- multidimensional array where each element is of the same type.

-To encode/decode data to/from binary (telemetry/command packet), the following encodings are supported:
+As mentioned above, one important function of a data type is to describe how to represent the raw value on the wire (i.e. in the command or telemetry packet).
+The following encodings are supported:
  - Integer data encoding
  - Float data encoding
  - Boolean data encoding
  - String data encoding
  - Binary data encoding

-Note that the ``xyz`` in the ``xyz data encoding`` refers to the type of the raw value whereas the ``abc`` in the ``abc data type`` refers to type of the engineering value.
+Note that the ``xyz`` in the ``xyz data encoding`` refers to the type of the raw value whereas the ``xyz`` in the ``xyz data type`` refers to type of the engineering value.

-One will quickly notice that there is no direct encoding for absolute times, enumerated, aggregated and array value types.
-Currently these can only be decoded/encoded from/to binary by other means (e.g. an aggregate value will be decoded by decoding its members, an enumerated value by decoding its integer or string representation).
+One will certanly notice that there is no direct encoding for absolute times, enumerated, aggregated and array value types.
+Currently these can only be encoded/decoded by other means (e.g. an aggregate value will be decoded by decoding its members, an enumerated value by decoding its integer or string representation).

 The integer and float encodings have optionally a calibrator which allow transforming the raw value to engineering value or reverse.